cdktf/cdktf-provider-datadog/docs/syntheticsGlobalVariable.go.md

 A list of role identifiers to associate with the Synthetics global variable.

+**Deprecated.** This field is no longer supported by the Datadog API.
+Please use `datadog_restriction_policy` instead.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.56.0/docs/resources/synthetics_global_variable#restricted_roles SyntheticsGlobalVariable#restricted_roles}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.57.0/docs/resources/synthetics_global_variable#restricted_roles SyntheticsGlobalVariable#restricted_roles}

 ---